Understanding DWI Charges in Texas

 In Texas, you can be charged with DWI if you are operating a motor vehicle and it is determined that you are intoxicated while doing so.
-DWI is not only limited to alcohol intoxication but also includes other intoxicants such as drugs and controlled substances.
+DWI is not only limited to alcohol intoxication but also includes other intoxicants such as drugs, including prescription medications or other controlled substances.

 Challenging Field Sobriety Tests in Texas